PatrickDdx/eden-medical-viewer/README.md

 # Eden – Medical Image Viewer

-**Eden** is a feature-rich, PyQt6-based medical image viewer designed for intuitive interaction with DICOM, NIfTI, and standard image formats.
-It offers essential image navigation tools alongside advanced capabilities like cine loop playback and measurement tools, making it suitable for both clinical and research environments.
+**Eden** is a PyQt6-based medical image viewer designed for intuitive interaction with DICOM, NIfTI, and standard image formats.
+It offers essential image navigation tools alongside advanced capabilities like cine loop playback and measurement tools.

 ---